-This test includes both "Antivirus" and "Internet Security" products - both referred to as security products.
-We have tested the product that each manufacturer submits for the protection tests in the Main Test Series.
+This test includes both "Antivirus" and "Internet Security" consumer products - both referred to as security products.
+We have tested the same products that are included in the protection tests of the Consumer Main Test Series.
 Please note that the results in this report apply only to the specific product versions listed above (i.e. to the exact version numbers and to 64-bit systems).
 Also, keep in mind that different vendors offer different (and differing numbers of) features in their products.

-The following activities/tests were performed under an up-to-date Windows 10 64-Bit system:
+The following activities/tests were performed under an up-to-date Windows 10 RS5 64-Bit system: